 Our coronavirus information for Derbyshire will be regularly updated with the latest advice and information for Derbyshire residents and businesses.

-We are working closely with Public Health England to ensure that all of the necessary actions are taken, as suggested in the government coronavirus action plan.
+We're working closely with Public Health England to ensure that all of the necessary actions are taken.

 You can help by ensuring your personal details are up to date on SAP so that we can contact people if urgent cover is needed.
 For those colleagues who have access, you can do this directly through Workplace.
 If you do not have access to Workplace, please contact your line manager or contact the shared services centre tel: 01629 535119.